Subh85330/Segregation-And-Flocking-of-Heterogeneous-Robotic-Swarms-With-Potential-Field/README.md

 # Segregation-And-Flocking-of-Heterogeneous-Robotic-Swarms-With-Potential-Field
 Implementation of the paper "Segregation of Heterogeneous Units in a Swarm of Robotic Agents" Authors-Manish Kumar; Devendra P. Garg; Vijay Kumar

-The concept of Artificial Potential Field has been study for the applycation to the segregation and flocking a group of robotic agents.
+The concept of Artificial Potential Field has been studied for the application to the segregation and flocking of a group of robotic agents.
 # Segregarion
 Simply Means to keep one thing separate from another or dividing into groups.
 # Flocking